gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 * test → [grunt-contrib-nodeunit](/gruntjs/grunt-contrib-nodeunit) plugin
 * watch → [grunt-contrib-watch](/gruntjs/grunt-contrib-watch) plugin

-Some task names have changed, and specifying options and files has been standardized in grunt 0.4, so be sure to see each plugin's documentation as linked above for the latest configuration details.
+Some task names and options have changed.
+Be sure to see each plugin's documentation as linked above for the latest configuration details.

 ## Configuration
 The configuration format for grunt 0.4 tasks has been standardized and greatly enhanced.
-See the [[Configuring tasks]] guide as well as individual plugin documentation for more information.
+See the [[Configuring tasks]] guide, as well as individual plugin documentation for more information.

 * File globbing (wildcard) patterns may now be negated to exclude matched files.
 * Tasks now support a standard `options` object.